The Importance Of Peer Feedback At Workplace

 When a manager reviews your performance, there’s always a fear that your performance will be linked to your compensation because of which feedback from managers is usually utilized by employees only to get desired salary compensation and not to improve oneself.

-Peer feedback is more of an informal feedback received by employees from their peers, which can be utilized solely for improving performance.
+Peer feedback is more of informal feedback received by employees from their peers, which can be utilized solely for improving performance.
 This level of comfort helps employees make each other better without letting the fear factor in.

 Self-evaluation And Development

 Peer feedback allows employees to gain an understanding of their own work as well as the work of their peers.
-This allows employees to figure an effective way to utilize the skills of their peers and be productive as a team.
+This allows employees to figure out an effective way to utilize the skills of their peers and be productive as a team.

 Also Read: Everything you need to know about 360 feedback